freitz85/AppleIISd/README.md

 ## TODOs
 * Much more testing
-* Support more than one partition
-* Implement card detect and write protect sensing
 * SRAM option (may never work, though)
 * Find a use for the IRQ pin
 * Use 28 pin socket to support other EPROMS than 2716 and 2732